Home/Blog/Health Conditions/Disease Management/Low-GI Foods for Diabetics: A Guide to Better Blood Sugar Control

 Are tomatoes low-GI?

-Yes, tomatoes are low-GI.
+Yes, tomatoes are non-starchy vegetables and are considered low-GI.

-What foods have a zero glycemic index?
+What foods have a near-zero glycemic index?

 What is low-GI atta?